 Can You Hold A Newly Born Russian Blue Kitten?

 Kitten is very fragile and sensitive, making them prone to injury.
 So, whoever handles them must be very careful and gentle.

 Start handling them after the second week to the seventh week but avoid over-handling them if the mother cat is nearby.

-You can get clawed or attack if the mother cat sees you as a threat.
+You can get clawed or attacked if the mother cat sees you as a threat.
 Also, avoid letting other pets and kids go near newly born Russian Blue kittens.

 Grooming Of Newly Born Russian Blue Kitten

-It is very necessary to start the grooming from a very small age so that they familiarize with all those stuff.
+It is very necessary to start grooming from a very small age so that they are familiar with all those stuff.

 Russian blues are hypoallergenic cats and shed very little fur even when they are kittens.
 But it is necessary to comb and brush their fur regularly to remove excess hair while making it their habit.

 Moreover, if you want to ignore claw snags, you need to clip their nails often.
 This will help you in the near future as they won’t fight you off if they get used to this habit from the very beginning.